Data-driven AI: the solution for generating people-oriented SEO content

 In a nutshell, these are the 3 main questions you will ask yourself during the development of your content strategy, and how you will be able to solve them with the help of the data and functions of our platform:

-What are my results and how can I improve?
+📃 What topics do I already cover? | ✏️ What can I write about? | 📈 What are my results and how can I improve? |

 As you can see, you can do a 360º job on your strategy: check what content you already have, decide what new content to create, manage it with your team, then review the results and re-optimise to improve when necessary.
 All this would not be possible without a data-driven approach and the power of AI to research 10 times faster and write in 1 click.